 Pascale Ehrenfreund President, International Astronautical Federation (IAF), France 2.
-Message from the Local Organizing Committee The International Astronautical Congress (IAC) - the world's largest space conference - is coming to Dubai for the very first time from 25 - 29 October 2021.
-It is with great pleasure that we invite you to be a part of it by submitting your abstracts for the 72nd edition of the IAC.
-After a 2020 of virtual meetings and social distancing, the IAC in 2021 is an ideal, unrivalled platform to communicate and showcase your latest research, innovations and vision to the global space community.
-Each year, the Congress attracts high profile representatives from the global space sector, including top space agency officials, policymakers, scientists, and experts in the space and technology sector.
-The IAC is the place to share information and to facilitate the exchange of insights and ideas, to foster the creation of new partnerships and collaborations and we are looking forward to welcoming you to Dubai.
-The IAC 2021 comes to the UAE when the country is investing more in space than it ever has, last year the Emirates Mars Mission was launched and it arrived safely to Mars last February becoming the Arab world's first space exploration craft to Mars.
-It will also mark the second anniversary of the return of the first Emirati astronaut from the International Space Station, and the third anniversary of the launch of KhalifaSat - the first Earth-observation satellite manufactured in the UAE.
-These achievements are symbolic of the beginning of a new era in the region; the IAC 2021 will be an opportunity to shed light on how space science and technology can contribute to a nation's progress.
-We invite you to join us at the IAC 2021 and help us in making this an unparalleled experience 2
+Message from the Local Organizing Committee The International Astronautical Congress (IAC) - the world's largest space conference - is coming to Paris, France from Sunday 18 to Thursday 22 September 2022 (please note that the congress will start on a Sunday).
+It is with great pleasure that we invite you to be a part of this event by submitting your abstracts for the 73rd edition of the IAC.
+After a few years of limited travel due to restrictions induced by the COVID19 pandemic, the IAC in 2022 will be more than ever the ideal platform to showcase your latest research, your innovations and your vision to the global space community.
+Each year, the Congress attracts high profile representatives from the global space sector, including top space agency officials, policymakers, scientists, and experts in the space and technology sectors.
+The IAC is the place to share information, it facilitates the exchange of insights and ideas, it fosters the creation of new partnerships and collaborations.
+And for the very first time for an IAC, the Paris edition is intended to be an environmentally responsible event (ISO 20121), in line with CNES sustainable development strategy.
+We are very much looking forward to welcoming you in Paris.
+France is one of the world's most visited countries, it is easily accessible for delegates from all nations, offering an impressive range of opportunities for social and cultural activities and events.
+Paris has a wealth of world renowned museums and monuments that attracts thousands of international visitors every year.
+France is also one of the world's leading countries for space activities.
+From the first flights of Ariane more than 40 years ago to the recent success of SuperCam on the NASA's Mars Perseverance Rover, the French space community has conceived, designed and developed innovative space solutions, and is supporting the nation's most prestigious missions, notably in the field of Earth science and environment monitoring.
+The year leading to IAC 2022 will be marked by major milestones such as the end of the Alpha mission with the French Astronaut Thomas Pesquet as chief commander of the ISS, the launch of the James Webb Space Telescope from Kourou in French Guiana on an Ariane 5 rocket, and the launch of ESA's ExoMars and JUICE missions, respectively to Mars and Jupiter Lionel Baize 2 We invite you to join us at the IAC 2022 and help us in making this an unparalleled experience.